camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/create-workflow-instance.md

 ```

-You won't see a response in your Terminal window, but if you refresh Operate, you should see that the messages were correlated successfully and that one workflow instance has advanced to the "Ship With Insurance" task and the other has advanced to the "Ship Without Insurance" task.
+You won't see a response in your Terminal window, but if you refresh Operate, you should see that the messages were correlated successfully and that one workflow instance has advanced to the `Ship With Insurance` task and the other has advanced to the `Ship Without Insurance` task.

 ![Waiting at Shipping Service Tasks](assets/tutorial-4.3-waiting-at-shipping.png)